 HIPAA Requirements for Compliance

-To comply with HIPAA patient privacy regulations, there are a number of steps that health care providers and insurance companies must take.
+To comply with HIPAA patient privacy regulations, there are several steps that healthcare providers and insurance companies must take.
 While HIPAA might have a long history, it’s also more than likely to have a long future as well.
 Knowledge about the requirements it entails is beneficial for any business that interacts with the law.

 HIPAA requires that organizations safeguard patient data against unauthorized access and disclosure.
-This involves implementing a number of security measures to prevent physical and network-based intrusions.
-In the event of a security breach, the law requires organizations to report the incident and to inform those patients and clients whose information may be affected.
+This involves implementing several security measures to prevent physical and network-based intrusions.
+In the event of a security breach, the law requires organizations to report the incident.
+Additionally, they need to inform those patients and clients whose information may be affected.

 HIPAA Complaints and Violations

-In the event of a violation of the HIPAA law, patients are given options to file a complaint.
+In the event of a violation of HIPAA, patients are given the option to file a complaint.
 This primarily involves contacting the Office for Civil Rights (OCR).
 The OCR has the authority to investigate allegations of violations and to enforce the law, particularly the Privacy Rule.

-Affected parties must file a written and detailed complaint on paper, sent through U.S. Mail, by, email, or by fax within 180 days of the incident, although some deadline exceptions may be granted.
+Affected parties must file a written and detailed complaint on paper, sent through mail, by email, or by fax within 180 days of the incident.
+However, some deadline exceptions may be granted.
 HIPAA also forbids retaliation against, or harassment of, those who file complaints.

-If you’d like a free, no obligation quotes on medical record scanning, storage, or are looking for help on importing electronic medical records into an EHR, fill out the form to the right, give us a call at (866) 385-3706, or contact us directly using our live chat.
+If you’d like free, no-obligation quotes on medical record scanning, and storage, or are looking for help importing electronic medical records into an EHR, fill out the form, give us a call at (866) 385-3706, or contact us directly using our live chat.
 Within minutes, we’ll connect you with an expert in your area.